-Background: Platanus acerifolia is a deciduous tree of the Platanaceae family.
-Sensitisation to this plant varies with geography.
-Madrid, located in central Spain, has one of the highest pollen concentration levels of this tree of the Iberian Peninsula.
+Background: Platanus acerifolia (London plane tree) is a deciduous tree of the Platanaceae family.
+Sensitization to this plant varies with geography.
+Madrid, located in central Spain, has one of the highest London plane tree pollen concentration levels on the Iberian Peninsula.

-Objectives: We evaluated both the clinical characteristics and molecular sensitisation pattern of patients with allergy to the London Plane tree in the region of Madrid.
+Objectives: We evaluated both the clinical characteristics and the molecular sensitization pattern of patients with allergy to London plane tree pollen in the region of Madrid.

-Patients and Methods: Thirty-eight patients allergic to London Plane tree pollen were selected according to clinical symptoms, positive skin prick test, and/or specific IgE.
-Serum was collected and allergen components were evaluated by immunodetection techniques as well as ImmunoCAP.
-IgE-binding proteins detected were identified and characterised by mass spectrometry.
+Patients and Methods: Thirty-eight patients allergic to London plane tree pollen were selected according to their clinical symptoms and positive results in skin prick testing and/or specific IgE determination.
+Serum was collected, and allergen components were evaluated using immunodetection techniques as well as ImmunoCAP.
+The IgE-binding proteins detected were identified and characterized using mass spectrometry.

-Results: Analysis of serum samples from allergic patients revealed 9 IgE-binding bands in London Plane tree-pollen extract.
-Among these, the 45-kDa protein, corresponding to Pla a 2, was detected in 76.3% of patients.
+Results: Analysis of serum samples from allergic patients revealed 9 IgE-binding bands in London plane tree pollen extract.
+Among these, the 45-kDa protein, which corresponded to Pla a 2, was detected in 76.3% of patients.
 However, the 18-kDa (Pla a 1) and 9-kDa (Pla a 3) bands were detected in 44.7% and 23.7% of sera, respectively.
 These results were confirmed using purified proteins.
-Allergen characterisation identified the 27-kDa protein to be glutathione-S-transferase.
+Characterization of the allergen revealed the 27-kDa protein to be glutathione-S-transferase.

-Conclusions: The molecular profile of patients sensitised to London Plane tree pollen differs from that reported in studies from other locations.
-Our population showed a higher prevalence of Pla a 2 compared to Pla a 1 and Pla a 3.
-In addition, the minor allergen previously referred to as Pla a 4 was characterised as glutathione-S-transferase.
+Conclusions: The molecular profile of patients sensitized to London plane tree pollen differs from that reported in studies from other locations.
+In the population we studied, the prevalence of Pla a 2 was higher than that of Pla a 1 and Pla a 3.
+In addition, the minor allergen previously referred to as Pla a 4 was characterized as glutathione-S-transferase.